Supporting Women in MDHS

 -

-Women and non-binary academics at Level B, C and D who intend to apply for academic promotion this year are invited to join the program.
+Women and non-binary academics at Level B, C and D who intend to apply for academic promotion each year are invited to join the program.

 Eligibility criteria for mentees: